 - Sit over the wing.
-The Independent Traveler says those sitting over the wing feel less turbulence.
+Sitting over the wing may help you feel less turbulence.

 - Choose emergency exit rows.
 Seats in these rows generally have more legroom than a regular seat.
 However, keep in mind that no one under the age of 15 can ride in the exit row.
 So if you’re traveling with kids and want them sitting next to you, this is not an option.